Do you have a loved one struggling with addiction?

-All of the above plus 6 weekly 2-hour live Consultation Group facilitated by your instructors ($600 value!)
+All of the above plus weekly live Consultation Groups facilitated by your instructors

 The Gold level provides:

-All of the above plus 6 weekly 1-hour Individual consultations with one of the instructors ($750 value!)
+All of the above plus weekly 1-hour Individual consultations with one of the instructors.

-Plus, once you are enrolled you will always be able to access this course!
-That means you can take a refresher whenever you'd like.
+Plus, once you are enrolled you will be able to access this course at a time that fits your schedule!
+That means you can also take a refresher whenever you'd like.
 You can review some or all of the modules.
 We want to be a resource to you in your process toward creating a better life for yourself and your loved ones.

 Ron Bacon is a licensed Marriage and Family Therapist with over 25 years of experience working with addiction treatment.Ron is a co-founder of Relationship Visions, Inc. where he specializes in issues related to couples and families.
 In addition to a Masters degree in Marriage and Family Therapy, Ron also holds Masters degrees in Divinity and in Management.
 Ron is an adjunct instructor at The Chicago School of Profession Psychology where he teaches in the Marriage and Family Therapy Program.

 Melody Bacon is a psychologist and co-founder of Relationship Visions, Inc. where she specializes in working with couples and individuals who have relationship challenges.
 She is also the former Department Chair of the the Marriage and Family Therapy program for The Chicago School of Professional Psychology where is she now serves as a professor.
 Melody has created both on ground and online courses for over 16 years.
 She is the author of "The Grace Filled Divorce" and is at work on a second book on family therapy and addiction treatment.
 She has been featured as an expert in articles on a variety of topics.